 Danny gets Esther a one-time waitressing job at a fancy Hollywood party.
 While serving hors d’œuvre, she catches Norman's eye.
 He gets his longtime producer and good friend, Oliver Niles (Adolphe Menjou), to give her a screen test.
 Impressed, Oliver gives her a new name ("Vicki Lester") and a contract.
 She practices her few lines for her first tiny role.

-However, when the studio has trouble finding a female lead for Norman's current film, entitled The Enchanted Hour, Norman persuades Oliver to cast Esther.
+The Enchanted Hour, Norman persuades Oliver to cast Esther.
 The film makes her an overnight success, even as viewers continue to lose interest in Norman.

 Norman proposes to Vicki; she accepts when he promises to give up drinking.
 They elope without publicity, much to press agent Matt Libby's (Lionel Stander) disgust, and enjoy a trailer-camping honeymoon in the mountains.
 When they return, Vicki's popularity continues to skyrocket, while Norman realizes his own career is over, despite Oliver's attempts to help him.
 Norman stays sober for a while, but his frustration over his situation finally pushes him over the edge.
 He starts drinking again.
-When Vicki wins the industry's top award, he interrupts her acceptance speech by drunkenly demanding three awards for the worst acting of the year.
+When Vicki wins the industry's top award, he interrupts her acceptance speech by drunkenly demanding three awards for the

 A stay at a sanatorium seems to cure Norman's increasingly disruptive alcoholism, but a chance encounter with Libby gives the press agent an opportunity to vent his long-concealed contempt and dislike for Norman.
 Norman resumes drinking.
 Esther decides to give up her career in order to devote herself to his rehabilitation.
 After Norman overhears her discussing her plan with Oliver, he drowns himself in the Pacific Ocean.